camunda/camunda-docs/docs/product-manuals/concepts/workflow-instance-creation.md

 A workflow instance can be created by sending a command specifying the BPMN process id or the unique key of the workflow.
 There are two commands to create a workflow instance.

-### Create and Execute Asynchronously
+### Create and execute asynchronously

-A workflow that has a [none start event](/reference/bpmn-workflows/none-events/none-events.md#none-start-events) can be started explicitly using the command [CreateWorkflowInstance](/reference/grpc.md#createworkflowinstance-rpc).
+A workflow that has a [none start event](/reference/bpmn-workflows/none-events/none-events.md#none-start-events) can be started explicitly using **[CreateWorkflowInstance](/reference/grpc.md#createworkflowinstance-rpc)**.
-The command creates a new workflow instance and immediately responds with the workflow instance id.
+This command creates a new workflow instance and immediately responds with the workflow instance id.
 The execution of the workflow happens after the response is send.

 ![create-workflow](assets/create-workflow.png)